What is this benefit?

-How do I register my purchases?
+Do I need to register my purchases?

-What about purchases made outside of the U.S.?
+What about purchases made outside the U.S.?

-What types of purchases are not covered?
+What types of items are not covered?

-- Boats, automobiles, aircraft, and any other motorized vehicles and their motors, equipment, or accessories, including trailers and other items that can be towed by or attached to any motorized vehicle
+- Boats, aircraft, automobiles, and any other motorized vehicles and their motors, equipment or accessories including trailers and other items that can be towed by or attached to any motorized vehicle

 - Items purchased for resale, professional, or commercial use